atilamx/pac-man/README.md

 This code was just an exercise for me just to keep my coding skill up to date.
-The game runs smoothly and it is engaging unfortunately for now it does not work in mobile; I need to make some adjustments for that and I used only Chrome so it does not work outside that browser at all.
+The game runs smoothly and it is engaging.
+I used only Chrome so it does not work outside that browser at all.

 Docker: https://hub.docker.com/r/manologutierrez/nginx-pacman